Rwanda - national flag

 the image in PNG format and flag meaning description about this country.

-Rwanda (History), The area was first inhabited by twee, pygmies who
+According to a2zgov, the area was first inhabited by twee, pygmies who

 lived as hunters and collectors.
 Later the Hutu immigrated, and about